 This interview is part of a series of the “Women in Research” blog that features young female scientists participating in the 69th Lindau Nobel Laureate Meeting to increase the visibility of women in research (find more information on Facebook and Twitter).

-#LINO19 young scientist Dominika Wylezalek from Germany is a postdoc at the European Southern Observatory in Garching/Munich, Germany.
+#LINO19 Lindau Alumna Dominika Wylezalek from Germany was a postdoc at the European Southern Observatory in Garching/Munich, Germany in 2019 and became a a Emmy Noether Research group leader at the University of Heidelberg in 2020.

 One of the main science drivers in her research is to understand how galaxies form and evolve and what physical processes are most important at different cosmic epochs and spatial scales.
 Dominika is particularly fascinated by the role of supermassive black holes in galaxy evolution which are now thought to be hosted by every galaxy in the Universe and which can significantly impact the evolution of the galaxies they reside in.
 But how exactly this happens is a major question in extragalactic astrophysics and resolving this questions is the major goal of her research.
 Enjoy the interview with Dominika and get inspired!